 The biggest challenge for photographers is to organize and present photos.
 And this website contains a lot of them.
 To help you navigate the wealth of images and information, I’ve compiled some information on this page.
-The three main elements of my site are:
+The four main elements of my site are:

-- The Portfolio Galleries, where you find themed compilations of images, organized by places or subjects.
+- Portfolio Galleries, where you find themed compilations of images, organized by places or subjects.
 This is the tightest selection of high quality images, and I try to keep it streamlined.

-- The Weblog, separated into a section with photos where I share photos from outings and hikes in a broader selection; and a general weblog with news, ramblings, musings, writings.
-You can find both sections under the “Weblog” menu entry.
+- Weblog, where I share photos from outings and hikes in a broader selection; news, ramblings, musings, writings, quotes; technical articles that are related to photography and Lightroom.
 The blog posts contain multiple tags (at the bottom), inviting you to browse and explore more for a certain area, style, topic.

 With the menu (where you’ve found this entry already) you’ll be able to access the different section of the site easily.